 5) DIY colour books

-You can even take the photo prints of the objects with same colour and ask your toddler to paste them in the do-it-yourself (DIY) book.
-Your kid will definitely love to see this self made book again and again.
+You can even take the photo prints of the objects with the same colour and ask your toddler to paste them in the do-it-yourself (DIY) book.
+Your kid will definitely love to see this self-made book again and again.

 6) Hand painting